William Lloyd Garrison: Early life

+Marriage

+On September 4, 1834, Garrison married Helen Eliza Benson (1811–1876).
+She was the daughter of a retired abolitionist merchant.
+Their relationship was very close as they both worked professionally toward the same objectives.
+When his wife died, Garrison mourned for a long time and even attempted to find a means for them to continue to communicate through spiritualism.
+They are buried together in Forest Hills Cemetery in Boston.
+The couple had two daughters and five sons.
+Two of their children, a daughter and a son, died as children.

 Career

 Reformer

 At the age of 25, Garrison joined the anti-slavery movement, later crediting the 1826 book of Presbyterian Reverend John Rankin, Letters on Slavery, for attracting him to the cause.
 For a brief time, he became associated with the American Colonization Society, an organization that promoted the "resettlement" of free blacks to a territory (now known as Liberia) on the west coast of Africa.
-Although some members of the society encouraged granting freedom to slaves, others considered relocation a means to reduce the number of already free blacks in the United States.
+Although some members of the society encouraged granting freedom to enslaved people, others considered relocation a means to reduce the number of already free blacks in the United States.
 Southern members thought reducing the threat of free blacks in society would help preserve the institution of slavery.
 By late 1829–1830, "Garrison rejected colonization, publicly apologized for his error, and then, as was typical of him, he censured all who were committed to it."
-He stated that this opinion was shaped by fellow abolitionist William J. Watkins, a Black educator and anti-colonizationist.
+He stated that anti-colonialism activist and fellow abolitionist William J. Watkins had influenced his view.